Parks and Pipes

 Midway Avenue Bank Track

 The Gist: Whatever your skill level or choice of equipment, almost everyone can find joy and challenge in a well-executed carve on a carefully shaped berm.
-Once the home of the X Games ski and Boardercross courses, Midway now plays host to one of the most popular and accessible zones on any of Aspen Snowmass’ four mountains, as a flowing snake run winds, weaves, and rolls its way through mid mountain Buttermilk before rejoining the main park line at the top of Government and Spruce trails.
+Midway’s small and medium features now play host to one of the most popular and accessible built-terrain playgrounds on any of Aspen Snowmass’ four mountains.
+Think of a flowing snake run winding, weaving, and rolling its way through mid-mountain Buttermilk before rejoining the main park line at the top of Government and Spruce trails.
+Continue down to Baby Doe trail to access our entry level halfpipe with gentle sloping walls and a manageable pitch perfect for the mini-shredders with big freestyle ambitions.

-What to Expect: With a smooth flowing pitch and abundant snowmaking, Spruce Park is a hotbed of creative terrain park innovation and experimentation from both builders and riders alike.
-Focused on medium and large sized features, Spruce includes all manner of side-hits, quarterpipes, step-ups, hips, ledges, cannons, and bonk in an ever-evolving stunt ecosystem.
-No less an authority on terrain parks than 2019 X Games Gold Medalist Alex Ferreira calls Spruce “his jam.”
-We can’t help but agree.
+The Gist: With a smooth flowing pitch and abundant snowmaking, Spruce Park is a hotbed of creative terrain park innovation and experimentation from both builders and riders alike.
+Focused on medium and large features, Spruce includes all manner of side-hits, quarterpipes, step-ups, hips, ledges, cannons, and bonks in an ever-evolving stunt ecosystem.
+No less an authority on terrain parks than six-time X Games Medalist Alex Ferreira, who calls Spruce “his jam.”

-Note: X Park usually opens just before Christmas, but shuts down for a little over one month shortly after the New Year.
-It reopens following the Aspen Snowmass Open.
-This closure is necessary due to the prep work needed to host the ESPN Winter X Games and the Aspen Snowmass Open, which are held on the same course as X slopestyle.
-Following these two events, the slopestyle course is altered only slightly before opening up to the public for the remainder of the season.
+Opening Date: The X Games Superpipe opens before Christmas, but shuts down shortly after the New Year.
+This closure is necessary due to the prep work needed to host the ESPN Winter X Games, which are held on the same course as X slopestyle.
+The slopestyle course is altered only slightly before opening up to the public for the remainder of the season.

 Snowmass Parks and Pipes